Marketcircle/AXElements/README.markdown

 Benchmarks only exist for code that is known to be slow.
 I'm keeping tabs on slow code so that I be confident about getting depressed when it gets slower.
+Though, there is still room for improved performance as well.

 ## Road Map

 There are still a bunch of things that could be done to improve AXElements.
 The README only contains an idealized outline of some of the high-level items that should get done in the next couple of releases.
-Smaller items are peppered through the code base.
+Smaller items are peppered through the code base and marked with `@todo` tags.

 ### 0.7 (or maybe 1.0)

 - Pre-loading AX hierarchy and attribute cache from `/System/Library/Accessibility/AccessibilityDefinitions.plist`
-  + DO NOT load_plist and then parse, use NSXMLParser to have less overhead, but it still might allocate too much to be done at boot time and be a waste of time to implement
+  + Not available on Snow Leopard, so it will have to wait anyways
+  + Probably inccurs too much overhead at boot time right now
 - Make a decision about NSArray#method_missing
 - Merge notifications with actions as they are commonly combined
   + But how?